Table View for Project Management: The Ultimate Way to Manage Project Data

 Neither replaces the other.
 Together they give you complete control.

+Want to see how Kanban handles workflow?
 Read: Kanban board for project management

 Table view is simple to use.
 But a few habits quietly make it less useful than it should be.